darwinia-network/docs/docs/evm/tutorial/smart-contract/interact-with-ethersjs.md

 ## Contract Interaction

+!!! note
-> 💡 The network provider used in this tutorial is the Pangolin Testnet.
+    The network provider used in this tutorial is the Pangolin Testnet.
 However, the concepts and techniques covered in this tutorial are applicable to other Darwinia networks as well.

 ### Prepare Contract